-The University of South Carolina Institute for Families in Society and the African American Studies Program are accepting applications for the 2018 Andrew Billingsley Faculty and Community Leadership Awards.
+The University of South Carolina Institute for Families in Society and the Department of African American Studies are accepting applications for the 2018 Andrew Billingsley Faculty and Community Leadership Awards.

 These awards honor one faculty member from the Columbia campus, and a member of the Columbia community who embody the legacy of Andrew Billingsley and his scholarship on behalf of African American families.

 More information about the application process can be found on the Institute for Family and Society website.

 During his tenure at USC, Billingsley served as the Senior Scholar in Residence in the Institute for Families in Society, and professor of sociology and African American Studies.

 Billingsley is the former chair of Family Studies at the University of Maryland, former president of Morgan State University, and vice-president for Academic Affairs at Howard University.
 A former Fulbright Scholar to Ghana, Billingsley is the recipient of the DuBois-Johnson-Frazier Award from the American Sociological Association and the Distinguished Scholar Award from the Association of Black Sociologists

 He was also featured in the PBS documentary "Blacks in the Civil War," narrated by Morgan Freeman.

 Billingsley's works include, "Yearning to Breathe Free: Robert Smalls of South Carolina and His Families," published by University of South Carolina Press.